Graphics Core Next: Geometric processor

 The geometry processor contains a Geometry Assembler, a Tesselator, and a Vertex Assembler.

-The Tesselator is capable of doing tessellation in hardware as defined by Direct3D 11 and OpenGL 4.5 (see AMD January 21, 2017), and succeeded ATI TruForm and hardware tessellation in TeraScale as AMD's then-latest semiconductor intellectual property core.
+The Tesselator is capable of doing tessellation in hardware as defined by Direct3D 11 and OpenGL 4.6, and succeeded ATI TruForm and hardware tessellation in TeraScale as AMD's then-latest semiconductor intellectual property core.

 Compute units

 One compute unit (CU) combines 64 shader processors with 4 texture mapping units (TMUs).
 The compute units are separate from, but feed into, the render output units (ROPs).
 Each compute unit consists of the following: